-As can be seen from table C, physicians' fees had been increasing by an average of 3 percent per year during the decade 1955-65, or at a rate slightly lower than that for all earnings (3.6 percent).
-During 1966-67, however, physicians' fees increased at a rate of 6.5 percent per year, somewhat higher than the average rate of increase for all earnings.
-Over the 12-year period, however, physicians' fees increased 3.6 percent per year, and the average earnings in employment covered by social security increased 3.9 percent per year.
+As can be seen from table B, physicians' fees had been increasing by an average of 3 percent per year during the decade 1955-65, or at a rate slightly lower than that for all earnings (3.6 percent).
+During 1966-68, however, physicians' fees increased at a rate of 6.2 percent per year, somewhat higher than the average rate of increase for all earnings (5.9 percent).
+Over the 13-year period, however, physicians' fees increased 3.7 percent per year, and the average earnings in employment covered by social security increased 4.2 percent per year.
 Thus, it appears reasonable to assume that physicians' fees will continue to increase at an annual rate slightly below that projected for the average earnings of persons covered by social security.

-The average fees charged by physicians were assumed, for the expected estimate, to increase by 5 percent per year between July 1967 and July 1969, and by 3 percent per year thereafter-in line with the anticipated increases of earnings in employment covered by the social security program.
+The average fees charged by physicians were assumed, for the "expected" estimate, to increase by 5 percent per year for calendar years 1968 and 1969, by 41⁄2 percent for calendar year 1970, and by 31⁄2 percent for calendar year 1971-in line with the anticipated increases of earnings in employment covered by the social security program.